What to Do When You Can't Pay Your Bills

 Remember that your emotional wellbeing is just as important as your financial health.
 For many, feeling like they’ve lost control of their financial situation may cause a wide range of emotions like anxiety or shame, potentially leading some to avoid dealing with their finances.
 However, avoidance will only cause the situation — and the associated emotions — to worsen.
 While it can be difficult to face, having a clear understanding of your financial situation won’t just make it easier for you to make informed decisions — it can also help you regain a sense of control over your circumstances, both financially and emotionally.

 Finally, remember that it’s never too late to regain control of your finances.
 More often than not, your lender will be glad that you’ve reached out and will be eager to help you steer your account back into good standing.
 If you’re an existing Regions Bank customer experiencing financial hardship, know that we’re here to help you navigate your options.
-Learn more about mortgage payment assistance.
+Learn more about mortgage and home equity assistance.

 For more tips and tools to help you regain control of your finances, visit Regions Next Step.